stepanataccolade/docsv2/sources/gs_concepts.md

 Your build minions are transient and spin up when a build is triggered and are destroyed when a build completes.

-Each minion in our free plan has 1 cores, 2GB RAM.
-Paid plans get minions with 2 cores, 4GB RAM.
+Each minion has 2 cores and 4GB RAM.
 If you use your own infrastructure to run your builds with BYOH, you can spin up bigger containers for your builds since we do not restrict resources for containers running on customers' infrastructure.

 ### Account